 LYNQ is reinventing manufacturing execution system (MES) software for the life science and medical device industries.
 Find out how below.

-Biosciences and medicine manufacture have some of the most exciting and technologically advanced improvements across all industry.
+Biosciences and medicine manufacturers have some of the most exciting and technologically advanced improvements across all industries.
 One big driver is personalised medicine, making treatments specific to the patient but at the same or similar cost to mass-produced therapies.
 Another is the democratisation of pharmaceuticals, to make life saving medicines available to patient developing countries where the pharmaceutical companies can still make money.
 Providing drugs to remote communities has pushed the development of 3D printed pharmaceuticals.
 These are all complex, expensive and global problems perfect for clever engineers and innovative manufacturing researchers and companies.
 They will require higher levels of academic-industry collaboration than ever before to solve them.

 Continuous manufacture and crystallisation

 In medicine manufacture there is an urgent need to translate new molecules into high-value products through rapid predictive development pathways and integrated continuous manufacturing systems, enabling more personalised, responsive and flexible product provision through digitalised supply chains.
 Universities and global pharma companies are collaborating on new manufacturing processes that can make medication continuously but with small formulaic variations.

 One key solution to the challenge of continuous manufacturing is having predictive design tools to reduce the time and cost of new product development.
 Rigorous product and performance analysis can help science-based manufacturing like this to apply predictive design tools into their process.

 By 2025 targeted biological medicines will transform the precision of healthcare prescription, improve patient care and quality of life.
 The current “one-size-fits-all” approach to drug development is being challenged by the growing ability to create stratified and personalised medicines targeted to specific sub-populations and even individuals.